timbru31/PickupArrows/README.md

 - Flexible configuration support, add or remove own mobs/sources of shooters
 - Permission to control the pickup
 - WorldGuard support.
-Black or whitelist regions, where the plugin should be active!
+Allow or deny regions where the plugin should be active!
 - Support for normal, fire, spectral or tipped arrows and tridents
 - Command to toggle the status of picking up arrows
 - Crossbow, Drowned and Pillager support